openego/eGon-data/CONTRIBUTING.rst

 How to add python scripts
 -------------------------

-To integrate a new python script to the egon-data workflow follow the steps listed:
+To integrate a new python function to the egon-data workflow follow the steps listed:

 1. Add your well documented script to the egon-data repository
-2. Integrate functions which need to be called within the workflow to pipeline.py
+2. Integrate functions which need to be called within the workflow to pipeline.py, which organzies and calls the different tasks within the workflow
+3. Define the interdependencies between the scripts by setting the task downstream to another required task
+4. The workflow can now be triggered via Apache Airflow

 Documentation
 =============